 The basic elements of great system outage messages

 During the stress of a major service outage, it’s easy to forget that your customers are often in an even more difficult situation.
 They are impacted by the outage, but they also have far less information about what is happening.
 In many cases, they also have their own customers that are asking them for answers.

 By being an accurate, clear, and timely source of information, you can reduce their stress significantly.
 Communication during an outage should:

 Inform the customer: Let them know what is happening and what that means for them

-Great communication starts by making sure your message can be received.
-Your artisanal, exquisitely handcrafted status message means nothing to people who never see it, so wherever you store your status updates, make sure your customers know where to look.
+It’s also important to make sure your outage message is easily accessible.
+After all, your artisanal, exquisitely handcrafted status message means nothing to people who never see it, so wherever you store your status updates, make sure your customers know where to look.

 During an incident, push out messages on your primary support channels, acknowledging the issue and linking people to the status page as the source of updates.